Current Suspected Overdose Deaths in Delaware for 2024: Get Help Now!

 Temporary Assistance for Needy Families (TANF) & General Assistance (GA)

-For the month of November 2020, families are not required to pay their Purchase of Care monthly co-payment to their child care provider.
-Co-payments were also waived for families since April 2020.
+Families are not required to pay their Purchase of Care monthly co-payment to their child care provider.
+The Division of Social Services has waived co-payments for families since April 2020.

 If you have any questions or concerns, please contact the Purchase of Care Unit at (302)255-9670.

 Supplemental Nutrition Assistance Program (SNAP)

 Starting on July 1, 2023, all SNAP households who are renewing their food benefits will be required to complete a renewal interview.